SebastianErfort/notes_public/tech/software/markdownlint.md

 visibility: public
 ---

-> [!warning] Information on markdownlint, markdownlint-cli and now markdownlint-cli2 not properly separated

 # `=this.title`

+> [!warning] Needs update
+> Information on markdownlint, markdownlint-cli and now markdownlint-cli2 not properly separated

 `= ("[Website](" + this.url + ")")` |  `= ("[Source](" + this.source + ")")` | `= ("[Documentation](" + this.docs + ")")`
 `= ("> " + this.desc-short)`